j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-05-python-dataclass-from-scratch/index.md

 scope["hello_world"]()
 ```
 In this example, we write the `hello_world` function in a string.
-We then give this string and a dictionary as scope as input to the `exec` function.
+We then give this string and a scope dictionary as input to the `exec` function.
 The `exec` function then executes the python code in the string.
-This is case the code defines a new function, which will be stored in the `scope` variable.
+The string defines a new function in this example, which will be stored in the `scope` variable.
 Now, we can call the `hello_world` function as we see fit.
-The cool thing about this is that the provided string can be dynamically generated and changed as we see fit as long as it contains valid Python code.
+The cool thing about this is that the provided string can be dynamically generated and changed as long as it contains valid Python code.
+Thus this feature can enable us to do incredible things that might not be possible in other languages.
+However, with this great power also comes great responsibility.
+(Thanks, Uncle Ben).
+Whenever you use the `exec` function, be aware that this might enable someone to run arbitrary code.
+So always be very careful with this and think about the potential security implementation of this.
-Let's use this to implement our own version of a dataclass.
+Anyway, let's keep this in mind why we will use the `exec` function to implement our version of a data class.

 ## Generating a init function
-Before we start implementing our custom `generate_init` function, let first have a look at the behaviour of `dataclasses.dataclass`.
+Before we implement our custom `generate_init` function, let's first look at the behavior of `dataclasses.dataclass`.
 When we define a dataclass using `@dataclasses.dataclass` it generates the following `__init__` function:

 ```python
 # Our example data class
 class Point: